Grimsby (film)

-Grimsby (released in the United States and Canada as The Brothers Grimsby) is a 2016 spy action comedy film directed by Louis Leterrier and written by Sacha Baron Cohen, Phil Johnston, and Peter Baynham.
-The film stars Baron Cohen, Mark Strong, Rebel Wilson, Isla Fisher, Annabelle Wallis, Gabourey Sidibe, Penélope Cruz, and Ian McShane.
-It was co-produced by Columbia Pictures, LStar Capital, Village Roadshow Pictures, Four By Two Films, Big Talk Productions and Working Title Films.
+Grimsby (released as The Brothers Grimsby in the United States and Canada) is a 2016 spy dark action comedy film directed by Louis Leterrier and written by Sacha Baron Cohen, Phil Johnston, and Peter Baynham.
+The film stars Baron Cohen, Mark Strong, Rebel Wilson, Isla Fisher, Annabelle Wallis, Gabourey Sidibe, Penélope Cruz, and Ian McShane, and follows a football hooligan who reunites with his long-lost brother, an MI6 agent, and must work together to stop the global plot.

-Grimsby was released by Sony Pictures Releasing on 24 February 2016 in the United Kingdom and 11 March 2016 in the United States.
-It received mixed reviews and proved to be a box-office failure, ultimately not recouping its budget.
+Grimsby was released by Sony Pictures Releasing, on 24 February 2016 in the United Kingdom and 11 March 2016 in the United States.
+It was poorly received by film critics and failed to recoup its $35 million budget, making it a box-office failure.